Rowan & Martin's Laugh-In: Seasons 4–6

 New cast members: Nancie Phillips, Dennis Allen, writer-actress Ann Elder, and tap dancer Barbara Sharma.

-Cast departures: Gibson left after episode 10 and Johnson left after the season 4 finale.
+Cast departures: Gibson left after episode 10, and Johnson left after the season 4 finale.

 Notable visits for season 4: Goldie Hawn made a guest appearance in episode 3.
 After she left Laugh-In she made two movies, There's a Girl In My Soup and Cactus Flower, for which she won an Academy Award.
 Teresa Graves made two consecutive appearances toward the end of season 4.

-Season 5

-Season 5 (1971–1972): Another new set design was introduced that combined abstract art with avant-garde.
+Season 5 (1971–1972): Another new set design was introduced; it combined abstract art with avant-garde sensibilities.
 The Cocktail Party set now consisted of a main wall covered in mirrored tiles.
-The jokes, commentary and overall humor became even more mainstream in Season 5, and there were more schtick and vaudeville-styled musical numbers.
-The few political jokes told were mostly aimed at the Nixon administration.
+The jokes, commentary, and overall humor became even more mainstream in Season 5, and there were more schtick and vaudeville-styled musical numbers.
+The few political jokes were mostly aimed at the Nixon administration.
 Around mid-season, the show began to air brief anti-drug messages at the end of each episode.
-In keeping with Laugh-In's groundbreaking nature, these messages strongly resembled 21st century GIFs.
+In keeping with Laugh-Ins groundbreaking nature, these messages strongly resembled 21st century GIFs.

-New cast members: Hogan's Heroes alumni Richard Dawson and Larry Hovis.
-Both had been part of season 1.
+New cast members: Hogan's Heroes alumni Richard Dawson and Larry Hovis; both had been part of season 1.
 Child actor Moosie Drier was also added, doing solo cameo jokes.

 Cast departures after the season 5 finale: Brown, Elder, Hovis, Sharma, and Sues.
 Dawson remained until the series ended.

 During season 5 the show also celebrated its 100th episode.
 Former cast regulars Carne, Gibson, Graves, Johnson, and Worley returned for the festivities.
 Frequent guest stars Tiny Tim and John Wayne were also on hand to celebrate.
 This was Wayne's first guest appearance since 1968.